How our community works together.

 - Help facilitate prepayment

-Expert second opinions associated with a recommended surgical procedure are eligible for sharing.
 Members should attempt to work with surgery centers and outpatient facilities whenever possible to avoid inflated hospital-based charges.

-Each household is responsible for no more than two MRAs within a rolling 12-month period.
-After two MRAs have been met, EverTrust will share additional eligible Sharing Requests exceeding $1,000 without requiring an additional MRA.
+After two MRAs have been met within that 12-month period, EverTrust will share additional eligible Sharing Requests exceeding $1,000 without requiring an additional MRA.

 The following are not eligible if signs, symptoms, diagnosis, or treatment occur within the first 90 days of membership: